‘Don’t want people getting sicker’: Baker urges ill residents to seek care as hospitals report sharp decline in ER visits

 “We know these medical conditions didn’t stop when COVID-19 picked up,” Baker said during a news conference at the State House.
 “It’s important that people are cared for when they’re sick, whether that’s for COVID-19 or for something else.”

-Baker explained that hospitals across the Commonwealth were able to retain an adequate amount of beds for people with other medical needs as preparations were made for a surge in coronavirus patients.
+Baker explained that hospitals across the Commonwealth were able to retain an adequate amount of beds for people with other medical needs as preparations were made for a surge in coronavirus cases.

 Fear of coronavirus is sparking a major drop in patients arriving at hospitals, healthcare officials said, and people experiencing chest pains, slurred speech, and other acute illnesses are waiting too long before visiting a nearby emergency room.

-Baker was joined by Gregg Myers of Partners HealthCare, Tufts Medical Center CEO Michael Apkon, and Baystate Medical Center President Nancy L. Shendell-Falik, who all shared the same message: hospitals are prepared to care for everyone and safety measures are in place.
+Baker was joined by Gregg Myers of Partners HealthCare, Tufts Medical Center CEO Michael Apkon, and Baystate Medical Center President Nancy L. Shendell-Falik, who all shared the same message: hospitals are prepared to care for everyone and safety measures are in place to guard against the spread coronavirus.

 “We have the beds, we have the physicians, we have the nurses,” Myers said.
 “Do not let fear of COVID-19 keep you from the urgent care you need.”